cloudflare/cloudflare-docs/content/vectorize/get-started/intro.md

 ## 7. Query your index

-To insert vectors and then query them, use the URL for your deployed Worker, such as `https://vectorize-tutorial.<YOUR_SUBDOMAIN>.workers.dev/`, open your browser and:
+To insert vectors and then query them, use the URL for your deployed Worker, such as `https://vectorize-tutorial.<YOUR_SUBDOMAIN>.workers.dev/`.
+Open your browser and:

 1. Insert your vectors first by visiting `/insert`.
 This should return the below JSON: